WybeNetwork/VistaPanel-Customizations/README.md

 use jsDelivr with the method described in the article or download the file and upload it to your site or to a CDN.

+You can also make use of our cdn at https://vpc.cdn.wybenetwork.com/ {scriptname}/{scriptfilename.js}

+# Documentation

+You can find the documentation for VistaPanel customizations at https://docs.wybenetwork.com/

 # Copyright Info
 Copyright 2019 VPT.
 All Rights Reserved, check the [LICENSE](LICENSE.md) for more details.